kekedigabor92/emailservice/README.md

 As the service needs to deal with multiple clients simultaneously, the logging output needs to be differentiated from one client to another.
 Here comes MDC in the picture.
 A UUID is associated to each request along with the request url and these can be easily added to the logging configuration.

 For CI/CD, Travis CI seemed to be the simplest and easiest way to go.
-It gives support to deploy to Heroku, which is free cloud provider.
+It supports deployment to Heroku, which is free cloud provider.
 Opting for docker was not a question, as it is the leading container platform.

 Regarding version control and branching, please note that I pushed my changes directly to dev.
-In my opinion it would have been overkill to create feature branches and PR-s just for myself.
+In my opinion it would have been overkill to create feature branches and PR-s just for myself, so I just kept it simple.

+Thanks again for the opportunity. :)